 faculties and departments

 The Faculty of Design and Art has been founded in 2002 and is characterized, among other aspects, by its trilingualism (typical for the region of South Tyrol), i.e. German, Italian, English.
-The Faculty is, at least at the moment of this application, not organized through departments but through study courses and research clusters (see below).
+The Faculty is not organized through departments but through study courses and research clusters (see below).

-In addition we set up the Platform Cultural Heritage Cultural Production.
-It promotes an interdisciplinary discussion on the practices of cultural heritage as cultural production to develop research, conservation, mediation and further development of the cultural heritage in the European region/Euregio Tyrol-South Tyrol-Trentino fostering social participation.
+In addition the Platform Cultural Heritage - Cultural Production has been set up.
+It promotes an interdisciplinary research and documentation on practices of cultural heritage / cultural production aiming at exchange, conservation, mediation and further development in the European region/Euregio Tyrol-South Tyrol-Trentino fostering social participation.

 bachelor level programs